dev-rm/design-patterns-behavioral/README.md

 - Template method
 - Visitor

+### Observer Pattern
+- a decoupling pattern when we have a subject that needs to be observed by one or more observers

 ### Strategy Pattern
 - used when you want to enable the strategy or algorithm to be selected at runtime.